 What Does The Post-Op Diet after Gastric Sleeve Look Like?

-There are a few different gastric sleeve procedures used to make the stomach smaller.
-Depending on which procedure is used, the patient’s BMI, and/or related health conditions, the duration of each dietary phase may vary.
+There are a few different gastric sleeve techniques used to make the stomach smaller.
+Depending on which procedure is used, the patient’s BMI, and/or related health conditions, the duration of each phase of the laparoscopic sleeve gastrectomy diet may vary.

 Post-Op Diet after LSG and ESG Chart